 How is Chemoembolization (TACE) performed in Turkey?

-In the treatment of chemical blood clotting (chemoembolization) in Turkey, the efforts of the best doctors will combine with the elite nurses and the best modern medical devices to operate the process of chemotherapy coupled with chemoembolization in the best way possible and achieve the best results at the lowest possible cost, and Bimaristan Medical Center remains your first choice the best treatment in Turkey.
+In treatment with chemocoagulation (embolization) blood Chemoembolization In Turkey, the best doctors will join forces with the elite nurses and the best modern medical devices to conduct the chemotherapy process coupled with chemo embolization in the best way and achieve the best results at the lowest possible cost.
+Bimaristan Medical Center is your first choice the best treatment in Turkey.

 X-rays will be taken to map the pathway of the blood vessels feeding the tumor.
 The patient may be given a drug called Allopurinol, which helps protect the kidneys from chemotherapy and byproducts produced by dying tumor cells.